 The project would add and upgrade equipment at the existing switching station on E. Abingdon Drive in Alexandria, and connect it to the Glebe Substation on S. Glebe Road in Arlington.
 The project does not involve the nearby former NRG Potomac River Generating Station, which is permanently closed.

-On September 11, the Underground Transmission Line and Substation Working Group held its first meeting to examine the effects of a proposal by Dominion Virginia Power to construct a new 230-kilovolt, underground transmission line between Alexandria and Arlington County.
+In September 2014, the Underground Transmission Line and Substation Working Group held its first meeting to examine the effects of a proposal by Dominion Virginia Power to construct a new 230-kilovolt, underground transmission line between Alexandria and Arlington County.
 The Working Group discussed its mission and received a presentation from Dominion Virginia Power on the need for the project.
 Dominion Virginia Power considered six electrical alternatives as part of its proposed project.
 Dominion's preferred alternative involves building a new transmission line between Dominion's Glebe Substation located in Arlington County, and Pepco's Station C Substation at the NRG site where the power plant was recently shut down.
 Dominion Virginia Power identified nine preliminary alignments for the new transmission line connecting these two substations.
 Dominion indicated that they intend to file with the State Corporation Commission by the end of November for the project.

 Dominion continues to work on the SCC submission package and has advised us that they are planning to file with the SCC in the fourth quarter of 2016.
 They have sent a letter to the City summarizing the need for the project and provided a summary of the power flow modeling results: